Justify-social/my-project/config/start-up/README.md

 4. Document any environment variables or configuration needed

 Each script should include proper error handling and informative console output to diagnose issues during startup.

+2. Component registry validation (`config/start-up/validate-component-registry.mjs`)
+   - Validates that all components in the registry exist in the file system
+   - Ensures all components in the file system are in the registry
+   - Works with nested directories and compound components
+   - Provides clear error messages for missing components